-In South Ascot the road names have an association with Lewis Carroll.
+Residential development In South Ascot after World War II included road names which have an association with Lewis Carroll.
 The Rev. Liddell father of Alice (in Wonderland) lived in the area.
 You will find Carroll Crescent and Liddell Way on what is now the Bouldish Farm Estate.
-Before the railway bridge was built, this area was known as ‘the bog’ and provided the poor of the area with a living digging peat.

 If you are interested in local history, books can be found in Ascot Durning Library, some of which can be purchased in Chapman’s, the Ironmongers in Sunninghill.
 Other histories can be found on the Internet, including A Potted History of Sunninghill and Ascot.